elainemwang/tandemn_provisioner/README.md

 ### Creating a Configuration File

 The script uses JSON configuration files to define EC2 instances.
+Configuration files are stored in the `configs/` directory.
 You can create a sample configuration file:

 ```bash
 python aws_ec2_provisioning.py --sample
 ```

-This will create `sample_config.json` with example configurations.
+This will create `configs/sample_config.json` with example configurations.

 ### Configuration Format